 7. What equipment brands are carried?

 Manufacturers of the better known equipment brands are selective about the contractors they allow to sell and install their equipment.
 Carrier Corporation has chosen Colony Air Conditioning and Heating to be one of their Factory Authorized Dealers and has further awarded Colony with Carrier's highest contractor award: the President's Award.
-Colony is now North Texas' only 9-time winner of the President's Award which is based on technical proficiency as well as exceptionally high customer service scores.
+Colony is now the only 10-time winner in the State of Texas.
+The President's Award is based on technical proficiency as well as exceptionally high customer service scores.

 8. Will the company guarantee a price before work begins?

 Better contractors utilize flat rate pricing today.
 This method of service pricing is fairer for consumers because it guarantees that everyone pays the same price for the same repair; there's no need to watch the clock because the price stays the same even if the technician works at a slower pace than others.
 This form of pricing avoids the uncertainty of the old "time and materials" pricing method.
 At Colony AC, repair prices are pre-set from a regional standards pricing guide which allows their technicians to quote repair prices before the work begins.

 9. What warranties are offered?